 Karen Education Department (KED)

 KED administers Karen community schools, builds education capacity, and trains teachers.
-KED promotes increased access to education services for vulnerable populations in eastern Burma, through administering schools located in Karen State in eastern Burma and training teachers and educational administrators at the district, township, and school levels.
+KED promotes increased access to education services for vulnerable populations in eastern Myanmar, through administering schools located in Karen State and training teachers and educational administrators at the district, township, and school levels.
 KED works closely with Karen Teachers’ Working Group (KTWG) to train teachers, and delivers school supplies as part of the Karen State Education Assistance Group (KSEAG).

 Kayan New Generation Youth (KNGY)

-Mobile Education Partnerships delivers teacher training to displaced, refugee, and migrant communities from Myanmar.
+MEP (formerly Burma Education Partnership) delivers teacher training to displaced, refugee, and migrant communities from Myanmar.
 Since 2002, MEP has developed a ‘professional partnership’ training model wherein MEP trainers work alongside local teachers in the classroom helping with lesson preparation, demonstrating new skills, and team teaching.
-Over the next two years, PLE will support MEP to work with early grade teachers at targeted schools in migrant communities in order to increase teaching quality and student learning experiences.
-MEP will develop materials specific to the needs of these teachers and schools, deliver an intensive one week training, and provide ongoing support through skills workshops and classroom observation.
+MEP also works with early grade teachers at targeted schools in migrant communities in order to increase teaching quality and student learning experiences.

 Mon National Education Committee (MNEC)

 MNEC provides educational services to vulnerable children in Mon State as well as some parts of Karen State and Tenasserim Division.
-MNEC was founded by the New Mon State Party (NMSP) with the aim of providing high-quality education to Mon youth in their mother tongue.
-With PLE support, MNEC administers recruitment, training, and support to teachers for basic through higher education for over 100 Mon language primary schools, 22 post-primary schools, twelve middle schools and three high schools.
-The MNEC Post-Ten School is a residential, intensive English language program for young people who have completed high school and are looking to further their education.
-The curriculum focuses on teaching skills as well as basic computer and community development.
+MNEC was founded by the New Mon State Party with the aim of providing high-quality education to Mon youth in their mother tongue.
+MNEC administers recruitment, training, and support to teachers for basic through higher education for over 100 Mon language primary schools, 22 post-primary schools, twelve middle schools and three high schools.
+The MNEC Post-Ten School is a residential, intensive English language program for young people who are looking to further their education, the curriculum focuses on teaching skills as well as basic computer and community development.

 Myanmar Literacy Resource Centre (MLRC)

-The Myanmar Literacy Resource Centre works to promote literacy activities in Myanmar by developing literacy materials, facilitating the exchange of information and resources, and providing training for non-formal education (NFE) teachers.
-With PLE support, MLRC will oversee the administration of Myanmar NFE centers of education in Kayin State and migrant communities in Thailand.
-MLRC will also explore opportunities for scaling up NFE programs for rural, out of school migrant and internally displaced populations in order that they can attain an accredited education and ensure a smooth transition back into the Myanmar education upon their return.
+MLRC works to promote literacy activities in Myanmar by developing literacy materials, facilitating the exchange of information and resources, and providing training for non-formal education (NFE) teachers.
+MLRC oversees the administration of Myanmar NFE centers in Kayin State and migrant communities in Thailand.
+MLRC is exploring opportunities for scaling up NFE programs for rural, out-of-school migrant and internally displaced populations in order that they can attain an accredited education and ensure a smooth transition back into the Myanmar education upon their return.

-Under PLE, YC conducts a “Stay in School” life skills training at five migrant learning centers with a focus on “high risk” children.
+Youth Connect enhances vocational opportunities and supports increased access to education through training children and out-of-school youth.
+YC implements a “Stay in School” life skills training with a focus on “high risk” children.
 These are children who have been identified by partner schools and community members as having a high potential to drop out of school at the ages of 13-15.
 Training focuses on life skills, mental health, problem solving and identifying goals and opportunities.
 In addition, an apprenticeship program works with young adults who have completed an intensive training period and will begin job placements.
-Recently, YC has expanded this program to two monastery schools in Myawaddy, Burma.
+Recently, YC has expanded this program to Myanmar.